 Work in Progress An incomplete document designed to guide discussion and generate feedback that may include several alternative requirements for consideration.

-Draft A document in specification format considered largely complete, but lacking reviews by Members and vendors.
+A document in specification format considered largely complete, but Draft lacking reviews by Members and vendors.
 Drafts are susceptible to substantial change during the review process.

 Issued A stable document, which has undergone rigorous member and vendor review and is suitable for product design and development, cross-vendor interoperability, and for certification testing.

-Closed A static document, reviewed, tested, validated, and closed to further engineering change requests to the specification through CableLabs.
+A static document, reviewed, tested, validated, and closed to Closed further engineering change requests to the specification through

+CableLabs.

+DOCSIS®, eDOCSISTM, PacketCableTM, CableHomeTM, OpenCableTM and CableLabs® are trademarks of Cable Television Laboratories, Inc.